Top 12 Environmental Associate Skills to Put on Your Resume

 2. Sustainability Reporting

-Sustainability reporting is the practice of disclosing an organization's environmental, social, and governance (ESG) impacts and performance, aimed at informing stakeholders about the organization's sustainability efforts and outcomes.
+Sustainability reporting discloses an organization’s environmental, social, and governance (ESG) impacts and performance so stakeholders can see progress, pressure points, and plans.

 Why It's Important